Trail Safety and Courtesy for Hikers, Runners, Joggers, Walkers, and other Pedestrians

 - Be prepared for the weather.
 A regional trail or park some distance from your home may have a very different climate.
 Adequate water supply and sun protection are advised for all outdoor activities in hot, sunny weather.
 Have several layers of appropriate clothing available if cold, wind, or rain may be present, especially in shady canyons or on exposed ridgetops.

-- Be cautious while smoking on District lands and dispose of ashes and cigarette butts safely and responsibly.
-Respect "No Smoking" signs when and where posted.
+- Smoking and vaping are not permitted on District lands, except in occupied campsites.
 Wildfires can arise within seconds and can destroy parkland habitat, nearby homes, and other private property, and can injure and take human life as well.

 - Please do not disturb or feed wild animals in the parklands.
 A general rule is that if a wild animal is easily approachable, it may be ill and should be left alone.
 Inform a park ranger or Volunteer Trail Safety Patrol member if you see an obviously sick animal.